oooAHOYooo/oooAHOYooo.github.io/README.md

 # Ahoy Indie Media is a hand-crafted media company based out of New Haven, Connecticut.
 Our mission is to provide a homegrown alternative to the way folks consume media.
-We believe in good media - good indie media - the real stuff.
+We believe in good media - good indie media - the real deal sort of stuff.

 ![alt text](https://oooahoyooo.github.io/images/github-app-preview.jpg)